Vegan Corn Tortilla Soup with Black Beans

 - 1 cup crushed tortilla chips, plus more for serving

 - 2 tablespoons fresh lime juice

-- Heat olive oil in medium soup pot.
+- Heat olive oil in a medium to large soup pot over medium-high.
 Add onions and saute until softened, about 2 minutes.
 Add garlic, chili powder, and cumin, and saute another 1 minute until fragrant.

-- Add diced tomato, tomato paste, 1 can black beans, half the bag of corn (8 ounces), vegetable broth, and 1 cup of water to pot.
+- Add diced tomato, tomato paste, all but one cup of black beans, half the bag of corn (8 ounces), vegetable broth, and 1 cup of water to the pot.
 Bring to a boil.
 Reduce to a simmer and cook for 5 minutes.

-- Add 1 cup black beans, remaining corn, salt, pepper, and lime juice to soup and stir.
+- Add the reserved 1 cup of black beans, remaining corn, salt, pepper, and lime juice to soup and stir.
 Return to heat on simmer for 5 minutes.

 - Serve soup garnished with tortilla chips, cilantro, and a dollop of guacamole if desired.

 This recipe was adapted from Martha Stewart's Tortilla Soup with Black Beans